firejoust/mineflayer-pathfinder-rs/README.md

-## Mineflayer Pathfinder (Rust Edition)
+## Mineflayer Pathfinder (Rust Implementation)
-Get a minecraft bot from point A to point B (Rust Backend)
+Get your minecraft bot from point A to B

 ```
 WIP:
-- A* with basic algorithm for getting nearby nodes
-- Postprocessing to reduce nodes in the final path
-- Algorithm for moving along the path
+- Reading chunk data directly from shared memory (node -> Rust)
 ```